 Engineering Strategy

 Once you’ve built your craft, you earn the right to set direction.
-Strategy gives meaning to the daily grind.
-It’s not picking goals from thin air.
-It’s connecting today’s work to tomorrow’s outcomes.
+Strategy gives meaning to the daily grind by connecting today’s work to next year’s outcomes.

 You shift from “doing things well” to “doing the right things”.